Thalassery cuisine: Historical and cultural influences

-Thalassery biryani is an strong indication of Islamic cultural influence in the region.
+Thalassery biryani is a strong indication of Islamic cultural influence in the region.
 The dish is traditional Mappila (Malabar Muslims) or Malabar cuisine.
 Ancient written records, except in a few treatises by historians, citing the origin of Mappilas are rare.

 The stories about the conversion of the last Chera Emperor Cheraman Perumal (Rama Varma Kulasekhara Perumal) to Islam from Mahodayapuram (Kodungallur) by Malik Deenar and the subsequent conversion of Perumal's sister and nephew residing in Dharmadam (a village located north of Thalassery) are generally believed to be the origin of Islam in North Malabar.

 Perumal is believed to have left Kerala from an erstwhile feudal province in the region named Poyanad (Poya Nadu, "The province from whence he left") which lies in between the Thalassery and Kannur taluks (governed by local chieftains named Randuthara Achanmar before 1947).

 Perumal's nephew Mahabali, is believed to be the first Ali Raja of the Arakkal kingdom (the Sultanate of Lakshadweep and Cannanore), the sole Muslim kingdom of Kerala.
 The Arakkal kingdom controlled Dharmadam until the formation of Kerala state on 1 November 1956.

 The legend shows that these incidents had a significant impact in the introduction of Islamic culture to Thalassery.

 In the ancient times, Thalassery—an erstwhile seaport in North Malabar—was geographically in the convergence point of three regional provinces, Chirakkal, Kottayam and Kadathanad.
 It was also the end point of the "Perya pass" coming from the eastern hilly areas of Coorg and Wayanad making it an important trade center of spices in Malabar.

 Arab traders, Arkot rulers and the invasion of Sultanate of Mysore were other important factors which introduced and developed various Islamic culture in the region.

 During the Muslim holy month of Ramzan, Malabar dishes are made in abundant varieties.
 The Muslim community of Malabar differs culturally; the lifestyle of the trader communities near the coastal towns differs from that of the farming communities in the inland and hilly areas.